pietrobr/node-red-contrib-azure-iot-central/README.md

 # Node-Red Azure IoT Central connector
-This connector allows you easily connect your node red project to Azure IoT Central, providing the Scope ID, Device ID and Primary Key created in Azure IoT Central portal for a specific Device unsing SAS connectivity.
+This connector allows you easily connect your node red project to Azure IoT Central, providing the Scope ID, Device ID and Primary Key created in Azure IoT Central portal for a specific Device unsing SAS or X509 certificates.
 See [here][1] for more details.

 This connector supports MQTT, AMQP, HTTP as transport.